Ambassador Program

 Over the last several decades, the decline in pollinator species can be attributed to many causes – pests and pathogens, chemical exposure, loss of species and genetic diversity, changing climate, and habitat loss, degradation, and/or fragmentation.
 Because humans depend on plants and pollinators for food supply and healthy ecosystems, a balance must be maintained to sustain life on earth.
 According to the USDA's Natural Resources Conservation Service, 1 our of every 3 bites of food we eat exists because of animal pollinators.
 Georgia 4-H Pollinator Ambassadors teach about the importance of pollinators and easy conversation efforts.

-Science Technology, Engineering, and Mathematics (STEM) literacy “includes the conceptual understandings and procedural skills and abilities for individuals to address STEM-related personal, social, and global issues” (Byhee, 2014).
+Science is the body of knowledge that explores the physical and natural world.
+Engineering is the application of knowledge in order to design, build, and maintain a product or process that solves a problem and fulfills a need.
 With economic competition truly becoming global and STEM-related careers continuing to grow and expand, there is a need for young people to develop interest and skills in these areas.
-Georgia 4-H STEM Ambassadors help provide other youths the opportunity to engage in hands-on STEM projects in their home counties and surrounding areas.
-Given training and materials, STEM Ambassadors deliver activities in a variety of settings.
+Georgia 4-H Science and Engineering Ambassadors help provide other youths the opportunity to engage in hands-on science projects related to biology, chemistry, physics, earth science, environmental science, and engineering.

 Wildlife Ambassadors